CSz Seattle - home of ComedySportz®

 How are groups decided?

 Members of The Loop will pitch ideas for shows.
 A number of those shows will be selected.
 Selections will be based on the number of people in The Loop, the interests of those members, their availability, and the available performance slots.
-The Loop’s Artistic Director and Steering Committee will divide the members of The Loop into groups to perform one of the selected show pitches.
+Loop members will be divided into groups to perform one of the selected show pitches.

 This will depend on the number of shows produced per season and the number of Loop performers.
 Our goal is to give as many performance opportunities as possible without inducing "burnout".

 5:30pm-5:45pm: Group warm-ups